weerd/php-style/README.md

 ## Credits

-🙌 Thanks to [@Spatie](https://github.com/spatie) and their [Laravel Package Training](https://laravelpackage.training/) course for opening my eyes and introducing me to the PHP Code Standards Fixer tool and how to use it!
+🙌 Thanks to [@Spatie](https://github.com/spatie) and their [Laravel Package Training](https://laravelpackage.training/) course for introducing me to the PHP Code Standards Fixer tool and how to use it!

 🙌 This package is heavily inspired by [@timacdonald's](https://github.com/timacdonald) great article on [how to share PHP CS Fixer rules](https://laravel-news.com/sharing-php-cs-fixer-rules-across-projects-and-teams)!